nuxt/nuxt/docs/content/3.api/1.composables/use-async-data.md

+---
+description: useAsyncData provides access to data that resolves asynchronously.
+---
 # `useAsyncData`

 Within your pages, components, and plugins you can use useAsyncData to get access to data that resolves asynchronously.